 - Work for reach and full answers, while working on your content

 - Re-imagine and restructure your content to adjust it for voice search

-- Prioritize conversational languages rather than formal wording
+- Prioritize conversational language rather than formal wording

 - Target long-tail keywords phrases